NyteshadeXT/PF2e-Core-Vault/3-Rules/Character Building/Equipment/W/Wemmuth Trinket.md

 * * *

 The baubles wemmuths use to lure victims to their hunting grounds are dangerous to retrieve and often stained by blood.
-One of these trinkets covers the plant matter created by [[Spells/Entangling Flora|Entangling Flora]] with blood-drinking thorns.
+One of these trinkets covers the plant matter created by [[Entangling Flora|Entangling Flora]] with blood-drinking thorns.
 Creatures who fail or critically fail their Reflex saves against _entangling flora_ also take piercing damage equal to the spell's rank.

 *Source: Pathfinder Howl of the Wild*
 *ORC*